 Step Two: Boil the Potatoes

 Place the potatoes in a large pot and cover them with water.
-Bring to a boil over high heat, lower the heat to medium-low, cover, and simmer until tender.
-This takes about 15-20 minutes.
+Bring to a boil over high heat, then lower the heat to medium-low, cover, and simmer until tender, 15-20 minutes.
+Drain the water and refrigerate the potatoes until cold.
+Once chilled, peel and cut them into cubes.

 Step Three: Make the Dressing